leahneukirchen/nq/README.md

 Enforcing job order works like this:
 - every job has a flock(2)ed output file ala `,TIMESTAMP.PID`
 - every job starts only after all earlier flock(2)ed files are unlocked
-- the lock is released by the kernel after the job terminates
+- Why flock(2)?
+Because it locks the file handle, which is shared across exec(2) with the child process (the actual job), and it will unlock when the file is closed (usually when the job terminates).

 You enqueue (get it?) new jobs using `nq CMDLINE...`.
 The job id is output (unless suppressed using `-q`) and `nq` detaches immediately,